March 25, 2019 In Facts & Figures

-SOUTH AFRICA’S WIND INDUSTRY
+SOUTH AFRICA’S UTILITY-SCALE WIND & RE INDUSTRY

-- Thus far, 6 360 MW of wind power has been determined for procurement from IPPs i.e. 69% of the capacity planned by 20130 in terms of the IRP2010.
+- Thus far, 6 360 MW of wind power has been determined for procurement from IPPs i.e. 69% of the capacity planned by 2030 in terms of the IRP2010.

-- Due to its value proposition Wind power has taken a larger share of the planned RE investments to-date, now supplying 52% of SA’s RE power
+- Due to its value proposition Wind power has taken a larger share of the planned RE investments to-date, now supplying 52% of SA’s RE power.

 - There are currently 36 preferred bidder Wind IPPs with total capacity of 3 366 MW

-- 22 operational Wind IPP’s have an installed capacity of 2020 MW with more than 900 Wind Turbines spread out over three provinces
+- 22 operational Wind IPP’s have up to date installed capacity of 2078 MW connected to the national grid with more than 900 Wind Turbines spread out over three provinces